Mergers & Acquisitions: Corporate IT Challenges for Investment Firms

-To deal with these challenges, investors are looking to technological solutions to help the M&A process become as efficient and successful as possible.
-An information technology department, or third party technology provider, can assist with the mergers and acquisitions process from the initial, selection and due diligence phases, all the way through to integration and profitability.
+To deal with these challenges, investors are looking for technological solutions to help the M&A process become as efficient and successful as possible.
+An information technology department, or third-party technology provider, can assist with the mergers and acquisitions process from the initial selection and due diligence phases through to integration and profitability.

-The top concerns for investors in the initial stages of a merger or acquisition are an unclear strategic or financial rationale and significant regulatory or antitrust risk, according to a study by FTI Consulting.
-Once the terms have been set, and the action is underway, investor concern shifts to the integration of assets and culture, and the fast, efficient synergy of cost and revenue between the two companies.
+The top concerns for investors in the initial stages of a merger or acquisition are an unclear strategic or financial rationale and significant regulatory or antitrust risk, according to a study by FTI Consulting3.
+Once the terms have been set, and the action is underway, investor concern shifts to integrating assets and culture and the fast, efficient synergy of cost and revenue between the two companies.

 What Constitutes M&A Success?

-A survey by Deloitte noted that integration planning is the most important factor in a successful merger or acquisition.
+A survey by Deloitte4 noted that integration planning is the most important factor in a successful merger or acquisition.
 But the definition of success can vary from one stakeholder to the next.

-According to the FTI survey, 95% of investors agree that transparent communications are critical to the success of a transaction.
-This includes communication with employees, customers, and regulators, all of which must be clear and consistent for a merger or acquisition to work.
+According to the FTI survey5, 95% of investors agree that transparent communications are critical to the success of a transaction.
+This includes communication with employees, customers, and regulators, which must be clear and consistent for a merger or acquisition.

 Cloud services can also benefit companies involved in M&A transactions with rapid provisioning of compute resources and reducing timelines for bringing new applications or services to market.

 The IT department should take stock of how IT infrastructure is currently managed by both parties and how it can either be integrated or outsourced to provide a seamless changeover for all entities.
 Considerations include whether the infrastructure is an area of expertise at either company or if the infrastructure is outsourced.

 detailed conversation should include whether it makes practical and financial sense to maintain infrastructure internally or if outsourcing to a third-party with infrastructure expertise is a better option.
 Once a course is determined, planning can begin.